USS Wainwright (DD-419): 1942

 Wainwright continued to escort Atlantic convoys through the summer and into the fall of 1942.
-However, no action like that she encountered on 4 July occurred.
-It was not until the first large-scale amphibious operation of the European-African-Middle Eastern theater came along in November that she again engaged the enemy in deadly earnest.
+No action like that she encountered on 4 July occurred.
+It was not until the first large amphibious operation of the European-African-Middle Eastern theater came along in November that she again engaged the Axis.

 For the invasion of French Morocco, Wainwright was assigned to the four-destroyer screen of the Covering Group (Task Group 34.1) built around Massachusetts, Tuscaloosa, and Wichita.
 Assembled at Casco Bay, Maine, that group got underway on 24 October and, two days later, rendezvoused with the remainder of Task Force 34 (TF 34), which had sortied from Hampton Roads.
 The task force reached the Moroccan coast on the night of 7/8 November.
 The invasion was scheduled for the pre-dawn hours of the following morning.
 The Covering Force drew the two-fold mission of protecting the transports in the event of a sortie by French heavy surface units based at Dakar and of preventing a sortie by the French light forces based at Casablanca.

 For Wainwright, the Naval Battle of Casablanca opened just before 0700 on 8 November when her antiaircraft gunners joined those of the other ships of the Covering Force in chasing away two Vichy French planes.
-Later that morning, Casablanca-based submarines, destroyers, and the cruiser Primauget sallied forth to oppose the landings, already in progress at Fedhala.
+Later that morning, the Casablanca-based cruiser Primauguet, destroyers and submarines sortied against the landings, already in progress at Fedhala.
 Wainwright joined Massachusetts, Tuscaloosa, Wichita and the other three destroyers in stopping that attack.
-Their efforts cost the French heavily.
-Four Vichy destroyers and eight submarines were sunk while the light cruiser and two destroyer-leaders suffered crippling damage.
+Their efforts cost the French dear, four Vichy destroyers and eight submarines were sunk while the light cruiser and two destroyer-leaders suffered severe damage.
 In addition to her part in the engagement with the French warships, Wainwright also participated in the intermittent gun duels with batteries ashore.

 For the next three days, Wainwright remained off the Moroccan coast supporting the invasion.
 The Army invested Casablanca by the night of 10 November, and the French capitulated late the following morning.
 On 12 November, the Covering Force, with Wainwright in the screen, sailed for home.
 The destroyer arrived in New York on 21 November and immediately began a two-week repair period.